 - Valid I-20 or DS-2019, with Valid Travel Signature

 Under US Presidential order, some countries are currently prevented from entering the US.
-This includes those from Europe, United Kingdom, Brazil and Republic of Ireland.
 This situation may change and include additional countries or regions.

 Please email firstname.lastname@example.org with any questions or concerns.
 International Programs staff will remain available during regular business hours to assist you by email or schedule an appointment by telephone.
 We will attempt to answer all emails within 24 hours.